Energy harvesting: Ambient-radiation sources

 A possible source of energy comes from ubiquitous radio transmitters.
 Historically, either a large collection area or close proximity to the radiating wireless energy source is needed to get useful power levels from this source.
 The nantenna is one proposed development which would overcome this limitation by making use of the abundant natural radiation (such as solar radiation).

 One idea is to deliberately broadcast RF energy to power and collect information from remote devices.
 This is now commonplace in passive radio-frequency identification (RFID) systems, but the Safety and US Federal Communications Commission (and equivalent bodies worldwide) limit the maximum power that can be transmitted this way to civilian use.
 This method has been used to power individual nodes in a wireless sensor network.

 Fluid flow

-Airflow can be harvested by various turbine and non-turbine generator technologies.
-Towered wind turbines and airborne wind energy systems (AWES) mine the flow of air.
-There are multiple companies developing technology in this space, with generators able to operate in low-light environments unsuitable for solar panels (e.g. HVAC ducts).
-The scalable technology can be optimized to satisfy the energy requirements and design constraints of a given application.
+Various turbine and non-turbine generator technologies can harvest airflow.
+Towered wind turbines and airborne wind energy systems (AWES) harness the flow of air.
+Multiple companies are developing these technologies, which can operate in low-light environments, such as HVAC ducts, and can be scaled and optimized for the energy requirements of specific applications.

-The flow of blood can also be used to power devices.
-For instance, the pacemaker developed at the University of Bern, uses blood flow to wind up a spring which in turn drives an electrical micro-generator.
+The flow of blood can also be utilized to power devices.
+For example, a pacemaker developed at the University of Bern, uses blood flow to wind up a spring, which then drives an electrical micro-generator.

-Water energy harvesting with high energy conversion efficiency and high power density was achieved by the design of generators with transistor-like architecture.
+Water energy harvesting has seen advancements in design, such as generators with transistor-like architecture, achieving high energy conversion efficiency and power density.